Trelegy Ellipta Patient Tips

 - Do not use other medicines that contain a LABA or an anticholinergic for any reason.
 Ask your healthcare provider or pharmacist if any of your other medicines are LABA or anticholinergic medicines.

-- Before you start treatment, tell your doctor if you have: heart or liver problems, high blood pressure, diabetes, seizures or epilepsy, thyroid problems, osteoporosis (weak or brittle bones), an immune system problem, or glaucoma (including increased pressure in your eye, cataracts, blurred vision, or other changes in vision), are allergic to milk proteins (like lactose), have prostate or bladder problems, or problems passing urine, have an infection, have an immune system problem, are exposed to chickenpox or measles, are pregnant, plan to become pregnant, or breastfeeding.
+- Before you start treatment, tell your doctor if you have: heart or liver problems, high blood pressure, diabetes, seizures or epilepsy, thyroid problems, osteoporosis (weak or brittle bones), an immune system problem, or have eye problems such as glaucoma, increased pressure in your eye, cataracts, blurred vision, or other changes in vision, are allergic to milk proteins (like lactose), have prostate or bladder problems or problems passing urine, have any type of infection, have an immune system problem, are exposed to chickenpox or measles, are pregnant or plan to become pregnant, or breastfeeding or plan on breastfeeding.

 - If you have been using an oral steroid (corticosteroid) medication, you should not stop using it suddenly.
+Tell your doctor you are using a steroid.
 Follow your doctor's instructions about tapering your dose.

 - You can take Trelegy Ellipta in the morning or the evening, but do not take more than one inhalation per day.
 You should use Trelegy Ellipta at the same time each day.
 This will help to keep you free of symptoms for about 24 hours.